AKCoops/Safe/README.md

 # Safe
 Drive encrypted datastore for PII and High Risk Accounts inside and out of Vault.
-Works with CommunityChest.